mathiasbynens/covid-19-vaccinations-germany/README.md

 The following are known anomalies in the data.
 These anomalies match the data reported by the RKI, which sometimes overreports statistics and then corrects the numbers for the next day.
 (Sadly, the RKI doesn’t publish corrected numbers for the previous day, else we could retroactively correct our data.)

-- The statistics for Bayern were overreported on 2021-01-25, resulting in an apparent drop on 2021-01-26, when a correction was published.
+- The statistics for Bayern were overreported for `date=2021-01-25`, resulting in an apparent drop on 2021-01-26, when a correction was published.
-- The statistics for Mecklenburg-Vorpommern were overreported on 2021-01-10, resulting in an apparent drop on 2021-02-11, when a correction was published.
+- The statistics for Mecklenburg-Vorpommern were overreported for `date=2021-01-10`, resulting in an apparent drop on 2021-02-11, when a correction was published.
+- The `firstDosesPercent` and `secondDosesPercent` statistics for Mecklenburg-Vorpommern were initially [underreported](https://github.com/mathiasbynens/covid-19-vaccinations-germany/issues/12) for `date=2021-03-02`.
+A correction was published a few hours later, and so this error is not present in the CSV data.

 These are not issues in our scripts!